algorithmiaio/dev-center/_pages/algorithm-development/languages/scala.md

 <aside class="notice">
 If you use <code>@ReturnsJson</code> but don't return a valid JSON string, your algorithm will return a JSON parsing error.
 </aside>

+#### Advanced Serialization Techniques
+Not every algorithm is stateless, and sometimes you need to preserve state in the data API.
+Ensuring that your algorithm state can be downloaded and deserialized quickly and efficiently is critical for ensuring that your algorithm executes in a reasonable time frame.

+For model serialization in scala, we recommend [boopickle](https://github.com/suzaku-io/boopickle/) as it allows you to serialize and deserialize with binary faster than any equivalent json parser, and cuts down on filesize considerably over JSON.

 #### Error Handling